TomVincentUK/snompy/docs/guide/sample.rst

            [11.7       +0.j        , 11.7       +0.j        ,
             11.7       +0.j        , 11.7       +0.j        ]])

-We can see that ``pysnom`` automatically pads the input permitivitties so that each layer of the stack has the same shape.
+We can see that ``snompy`` automatically pads the input permitivitties so that each layer of the stack has the same shape.
 This same process also works for `beta_stack` and `t_stack`.

 What if we want to also vary the thickness of the PMMA?
-As we did for the permitivitty, we can create a single :class:`pysnom.sample.Sample` object with a range of thickness values.
+As we did for the permitivitty, we can create a single :class:`snompy.sample.Sample` object with a range of thickness values.
-In fact, ``pysnom`` takes advantage of `numpy broadcasting <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_, meaning that one sample can have both a range of thickness values and a range of permitivitties, as long as all the input arrays broadcast nicely with each other.
+In fact, ``snompy`` takes advantage of `numpy broadcasting <https://numpy.org/doc/stable/user/basics.broadcasting.html>`_, meaning that one sample can have both a range of thickness values and a range of permitivitties, as long as all the input arrays broadcast nicely with each other.

 We can check whether two arrays broadcast nicely by adding them together.
 If we don't get an error, the shape of the resulting array should tell us our broadcast shape: